 Judge Reagan is the presiding judge of the Veteran's Treatment Court (VTC) for the Northeast judicial precincts

-Judge Reagan also sits as a member of the county Professional Standards and Procedures (PSP) Committee.
+Judge Reagan sits as a member of the county Professional Standards and Procedures (PSP) Committee.

 by Judge Thumma